> Folk Music > Songs > What Would You Do?

 [ Roud 3051 ; Ballad Index OCC191 ; trad.]

 Elizabeth Cronin (1879-1956) of Ballymakeera, Co.
-Cork, sang What Would You Do? on 7 August 1977 to (probably) Alan Lomax.
-This BBC recording 12614 was included in 1955 on his Columbia anthology World Library of Folk & Primitive Music: Ireland.
+Cork, sang What Would You Do? on 7 August 1957 (BBC recording 12614) and in 1951 to Alan Lomax.
+The latter recording was included in 1955 on his Columbia anthology World Library of Folk & Primitive Music: Ireland.
 She also sang it in 1954 to Peter Kennedy; this recording was included in 1995 on the Saydisc anthology Traditional Songs of Ireland.

 The Petrels—Jackie Oates accompanied by Belinda O’Hooley—sang What Would You Do? in 2011 on Fresh Handmade Sound: Validation.